How Educational Institutions Shape Identity and Leadership

 The Power of Institutional Expectations

-Psychologists have long understood that expectations shape performance.
+Psychologists and education researchers have long understood that expectations shape performance.

-Students tend to rise or fall toward the expectations embedded in their environments.
+Students tend to rise or fall toward the standards embedded in their environments.

 Leadership Is a Cultural Outcome